Kong/docs.konghq.com/app/enterprise/0.34-x/developer-portal/customization/smart-components.md

 ## Working with Components in the Dev Portal

-The Dev Portal makes accessible both Vue and React to be used within it's template files.
-This guide will focus on developing with Vue.
+The Kong Dev Portal supports the use of Vue.js and React.js within the Dev Portal template files to customize the functionality and look of the Dev Portal.

 Working with Vue within Handlebars templates will feel familiar outside of a few caveats which will be covered below.
-In addition to this guide, the Default Dev Portal ships with examples of how you can use these 'smart components' in your portal.
+In addition to this guide, the Default Dev Portal ships with examples of how to use these 'smart components'.

 ### Filetype
 All non-spec files must have a primary filetype of `.hbs` (Handlebars).
 As a result Vue components are written within `.hbs` files, it is suggested to indicate this by appending `-vue` to the filename: `sample.hbs` -> `sample-vue.hbs`

 ### Instantiation
-In order to render correctly you must instantiate components within a callback passed to `window.registerApp`.
+In order to render correctly components must be instantiated within a callback passed to `window.registerApp`.
 Vue and React libraries are accessible via the window.
-After handlebars renders the initial template, the dev portal will iterate over and instantiate each component passed to it via `registerApp`.
+After handlebars renders the initial template, the Dev Portal will iterate over and instantiate each component passed to it via `registerApp`.

 {% raw %}
   ```handlebars